rezervemoney/gitbooks/mechanics-rzr/revenue-sources.md

 - A rising floor price backed by real protocol earnings.
 - A direct and transparent link between protocol success and tokenholder value.

 By design, Rezerve avoids inflationary emissions or arbitrary dilution.
-Instead, it recycles genuine economic activity into demand for its native token, making $RZR one of the few DeFi assets with a real, protocol-driven value capture mechanism.
+Instead, it recycles genuine economic activity into demand for its native token, making RZR one of the few DeFi assets with a real, protocol-driven value capture mechanism.

 ## Performance Fees